Funding Outcomes of ARM Network Grant Writing Program Participants

 Key Take Aways:

-• Of those who applied for funding at each time point (97% at each), a greater percentage applied for clinical research funding than did for basic science funding.
+• Of those who applied for funding at each time point (96% at 3 years and 98% at 6 years), a greater percentage applied for clinical research funding than did for basic science funding.

 • Success rate is defined as the percent who were funded in each area out of only those who applied for funding in that area: